 History and Accomplishments

 In 1988, we began working locally with a small group of dedicated volunteers and their desire to eliminate poverty housing in our community.
 Today, we have served nearly 500 families and have changed the face of many neighborhoods.
-Through the years, we have maintained our unrelenting determination to offer families strength and stability by offering a hand up, not a hand out – but one of what has been accomplished so far would have been possible without the support we have received from our generous donors and devoted volunteers.
-We are so thankful for every dollar donated, every ReStore donation and purchase, and every hour of time given.
+Through the years, we have maintained our unrelenting determination to offer families strength and stability by offering a hand up, not a hand out.
+Here is a glimpse of the history and accomplishments that have shaped our past and continue to shape our future.

 Investing In People

 Since 1988, we have helped nearly 500 families achieve the dream of homeownership.
-Over 2,000 individuals live in the homes built and renovated by Habitat for Humanity volunteers and future homeowners in East Central Ohio.
+Over 2,000 individuals live in the homes built and renovated by Habitat for Humanity volunteers and future homeowners in east central Ohio.
 Approximately 1,700 of these individuals are children.

 Giving Our All